 HBXL commit to continue to engage in ethical business practices in everything we do.

-As a company dedicated to the development of environmental software solutions in addition to other business software, HBXL are committed to acting in an environmentally responsible manner by minimising the impact of our business on the environment and also encouraging our building firm customers to do so.
-The construction industry generates a considerable volume of waste and buildings are a significant source of CO2 emissions.
-We believe that environmental issues are one of the most important areas of our Corporate Social Responsibility due to the potential impact that our company can make on the industry.
+As a company dedicated to the development of environmental software solutions in addition to other business software, HBXLcommit to acting in an environmentally responsible manner by minimising the impact of our business on the environment and also encouraging our building firm customers to do so. moreover, the construction industry generates a considerable volume of waste and buildings are a significant source of CO2 emissions.
+Furthermore, we believe that environmental issues are one of the most important areas of our Corporate Social Responsibility due to the potential impact that our company can make on the industry.

 The objectives of the statement are a commitment to: